-Please review the descriptions of the practice methods and concentrations that U-M uses to organize field placements.
-Once you have read through these descriptions, review the list of available field placements, select three agencies that fit your practice method and practice area interests, and email your top three agency preferences in order to firstname.lastname@example.org along with your goal statement and resume.
+Please review the descriptions of the MSW Program Pathways that U-M uses to organize field placements.
+Once you have read through these descriptions, review the list of available field placements, select three agencies that fit your pathway interests, and email your top three agency preferences in order to firstname.lastname@example.org along with your goal statement and resume.
 (Though you have already sent your goal statement and resume as a part of Step One you will need to send them again along with the other placement information).
 An example email is written below:

 To Whom It May Concern: